r-ml/uniffi-rs/docs/manual/src/internals/object_references.md

 ```

 On the Rust side of the generated bindings, the instance constructor will create an instance of the
-corresponding `TodoList` Rust struct, wrap it in an `Arc<>` and return a raw
+corresponding `TodoList` Rust struct, wrap it in an `Arc<>` and return the Arc's raw pointer to the
-pointer to the foreign language code:
+foreign language code:

 ```rust
 pub extern "C" fn todolist_12ba_TodoList_new(